🎉 Join our fertility webinar on the 12th of February! Register now

 Icon

-IUI stands for "intrauterine insemination", a process where processed sperm is inserted directly into the uterus to aid fertilisation.
+IUI stands for intrauterine insemination.
+In this method, prepared sperm is directly inserted into the uterus to facilitate fertilisation.

 Icon

-1. Fertility Check: Our comprehensive fertility analysis encompasses techniques like ultrasound, semen analysis, and diagnostic blood tests.
-Employing cutting-edge laboratory technology, we deliver optimal outcomes, laying the foundation for your treatment plan.
+1. Fertility Check: Our comprehensive fertility check incorporates methods such as ultrasound, sperm analysis, and diagnostic blood tests.
+Our state-of-the-art lab technology ensures precise results as the foundation for your personalised treatment.

 Icon